 Solid-state storage can be found in three form factors: solid-state drives (SSD), solid-state cards (SSC) and solid-state modules (SSM).
 An important advantage of solid-state storage is that it contains no mechanical parts, allowing data transfer to and from storage media to take place at a much higher speed and providing a more predictable lifespan for the storage media.
 Because there are no moving parts, SSDs produce far less heat than HDDs.

-In addition to providing faster and more consistent input/output (I/O) times, solid-state storage media offers the same levels of data integrity and endurance as other electronic devices and requires less power and cooling than its electromechanical equivalents.
+In addition to providing faster and more consistent input/output (I/O) times, solid-state storage media offers the same levels of data integrity and endurance as other electronic devices, and requires less power and cooling than its electromechanical equivalents.
 It also generally weighs less.

-In the enterprise, solid-state storage technology is being used for primary storage but also as cache in front of traditional spinning disks, introducing a new layer between the processor and storage.
-Some industry experts predict that solid-state storage will eventually replace hard disk storage if silicon factories can meet the increasing demand for product and the price for SSS continues to decline.
+In the enterprise, solid-state storage technology is used for primary storage and also as cache in front of traditional spinning disks, introducing a new layer between the processor and storage.
+Some industry experts predict solid-state storage will eventually replace hard disk storage if silicon factories can meet the increasing demand for product and the price for SSS continues to decline.